-Using cooperation tools
+Using tools to enhance teamwork

-In fact, we’ve published one recently, so you can read about 10 remote working tools to optimise your software outsourcing.
+In fact, we’ve published one recently, so you can read about 10 remote working tools to optimize your software outsourcing.
+Check it out if you’d like to go deeper into infrastructure solutions for better teamwork.
 But now, I’ll present the most useful tools and mention a few which may not be as commonly used.

 Useful tools for remote management